Cotter baronets: Present baronet

-Cotter was educated at Allhallows College, Rousden, and the University of East London where he graduated with a BA Honours Degree in Fine Art and Film Theory.
+Cotter was educated at Allhallows College, Rousden, and the University of East London, where he graduated with a BA Honours Degree in Fine Art and Film Theory.

-He worked as gallery assistant at the Michael Parkin Fine Art gallery in Belgravia, London (before its closure in 1999), and later as an Assistant Director for Production Companies in Spain.
-Since 2010 Cotter has been an actor working in film and television.
-He is known for the roles of Diosdado in the Prime Video series Operación Marea Negra / Silent Cargo (2024) and as Hugh Fleming in the series La Verdad / Truth (2018), also on Prime Video.
-He is credited as Julius Cotter.
-Cotter has lived most of his life between England and Spain and speaks fluent Castillian Spanish.
+He worked as gallery assistant at the Michael Parkin Fine Art gallery in Motcomb street, Belgravia, London (before its closure in 1999), and later as an Assistant Director for Production Companies in Spain.
+Since 2014 Cotter has been an actor working in film and television.
+He is credited as Julius Cotter and is known for playing Hugh Fleming in the series Truth (2018) and Diosdado in the series Silent Cargo (2024).
+He lives between England and Spain.

-On 11 January 2023 he succeeded his father as the 8th Baronet of Rockforest (1763).